-This simple tip will help you to improve your Warhammer mini painting without spending a fortune or wasting miniatures.
+This simple tip will help you to improve your Warhammer mini painting without spending a fortune or wasting your precious miniatures.

-Hands up who’s ruined a mini figure through painting errors or inexperience?
+Hands up who’s ruined a mini through painting errors or inexperience?

 I certainly have and still do 😥

 The problem is practice.
-Or rather figures to practice on and mess up with.
+Or rather figures to practice on and spoil.

 The more figures you paint and the more painting techniques you perfect, the better your minis will look and the less mistakes you’ll make.

-But how to practice without spending a fortune on 40k Space Marines, Death Guards, Tryanids or Eternals, Flesh eater courts and Seraphons for Age of Sigmar?
+But how to practice without spending a fortune on 40k Space Marines, Death Guards, Tryanids or Eternals?

 As promised there’s a cheap alternative and it takes me back to how I started.

-The answer is those cheap green plastic solders man of us had years ago.
+The answer is those cheap green plastic solders man of us had as kids.

 They’re still available, still as cheap and make ideal figures on which to practice.

-They may lack the detail of Warhammer figures but that doesn’t matter because they’re only going to be used for practicing paint techniques.
+They may lack the detail of Warhammer, ForgeWorld or Dark Sword figures but that doesn’t matter because they’re only going to be used for practicing paint techniques.

 You can get packs of them with 10 to 100 soldiers for under a tenner.
-That’s a lot of practicing brush work!
+That’s a lot of brush work practice.

-All the same techniques, such as spraying on enamel primer, painting faces, can be tried, practiced and perfected before you get near an expensive Warhammer figure.
+All the same techniques, such as spraying on primer, painting faces, can be tried, practiced and perfected before you get near an expensive GW figure.